Density-dependent NN-interaction from subleading chiral 3N-forces: Long-range terms: Introduction and summary

 Three-nucleon forces are an indispensable ingredient in accurate few-nucleon and nuclear structure calculations.
 Nowadays, chiral effective field theory is the appropriate tool to construct systematically the nuclear interactions in harmony with the symmetries of QCD.
 Three-nucleon forces appear first at N$^2$LO, where they consist of a zero-range contact-term ($\sim c_E$), a mid-range $1\pi$-exchange component ($\sim c_D$) and a long-range $2\pi$-exchange component ($\sim c_{1,3,4}$).
 The calculation of the subleading chiral three-nucleon forces, built up by many pion-loop diagrams, has been performed for the long-range contributions in ref.\cite{3Nlong} and completed with the short-range terms and relativistic $1/M$-corrections in ref.\,\cite{3Nshort}.
 Moreover, the extension of the chiral three-nucleon force to sub-subleading order (N$^4$LO) has been acomplished for the longest-range $2\pi$-exchange component in ref.\,\cite{twopi4} and for the intermediate-range contributions in ref.\,\cite{midrange4}.
 Very recently, the $2\pi$-exchange component of the 3N-force has also been analyzed in chiral effective field theory with $\Delta(1232)$-isobars as explicit degrees of freedom \cite{twopidelta} at order N$^3$LO.

 However, for the variety of existing many-body methods, that are commonly employed in calculations of nuclear matter or medium mass and heavy nuclei, it is technically very challenging to include the chiral three-nucleon forces directly.
 An alternative and simpler approach is to use instead a density-dependent two-nucleon interaction $V_\text{med}$ that reflects the underlying three-nucleon force.
 The analytical calculation of $V_\text{med}$ from the leading chiral 3N-force at N$^2$LO (involving the parameters $c_{1,3,4}$, $c_D$ and $c_E$) has been presented in ref.\,\cite{holt}.
 When restricting to on-shell scattering of two nucleons in isospin-symmetric spin-saturated nuclear matter, the resulting in-medium NN-potential $V_\text{med}$ has the same isospin- and spin-structure as the free NN-potential.
 A subsequent decomposition into partial-wave matrix elements has provided a good illustration of the (repulsive or attractive) effects of the various components of $V_\text{med}$ in different spin-isospin and angular momentum channels.
-The in-medium NN-interaction $V_\text{med}$ as derived from the leading chiral 3N-force has actually found many applications in recent years, e.g. for studying the thermodynamic properties of nuclear matter \cite{corbinian1,corbinian2}, or for calculations of cold nuclear and neutron matter up to third order in many-body perturbation theory \cite{holt3}.
+The in-medium NN-interaction $V_\text{med}$ as derived from the leading chiral 3N-force has actually found many applications in recent years, e.g. for studying the thermodynamic properties of nuclear matter \cite{corbinian1,corbinian2}, or for calculations of cold nuclear and neutron matter up to third order in many-body perturbation theory \cite{holt3} and spin-polarized neutron matter \cite{samma}.
+The normal ordering of the subleading chiral 3N-forces to density-dependent NN-interactions has been performed previously by the Darmstadt group using a decomposition in a $Jj$-coupled 3N partial-wave momentum basis and applied in second order many-body perturbation theory to the equation of state of isospin-asymmetric nuclear matter \cite{normalorder}.
+In the same many-body approach, the energy per particle of pure neutron matter \cite{achim1}, the $nn$-pairing gaps in the $^1\!S_0$ and coupled $^3\!P_2$-$^3\!F_2$ channels \cite{achim2}, and the saturation properties of isospin-symmetric nuclear matter \cite{achim3} have been studied extensively.
+Note that in this approach the treatment of the chiral 3N-forces happens entirely in numerical form.